 Two complete services for Palm/Passion Sunday?

-Ideally, there would be two different masses on Palm or Passion Sunday, one for the Palm bit and one for the Passion bit.
+Ideally, there would be two different masses on Palm or Passion Sunday, one for the Palm bit and one for the Passion bit, with different psalms.
 It was always called Palm Sunday when I was little, and certainly that was what you remembered from year to year, the handing out of strange yellow papery things (it was years before I actually realised they were meant to be leaves) and the (slightly embarrassing) mini-procession into the church, singing a hymn with joyful words but usually a dirge-like tune, and the people in church getting out of sync with those still outside, so that you had to do a quick change on crossing the threshold, like when you move from a room with a digital radio into one with an analogue playing the same programme.
 Since then, I’ve lived in countries where people bring green branches from their gardens to have them blessed and then wave them in the procession.
 This can be difficult in a long winter like this one, but probably gives more of the correct feel.
 Blossom branches are uncanonical but very pretty.

 Music to walk in with -Palm Sunday